mendix/MxBootswatch/README.md

 `grunt swatch : themename`

 The following themes exist in this project:
-`amelia,cerulean, cupid, custom, cyborg, darkly,default, flatly, journal, lumen, readable, simplex, slate, spacelab, superhero, united & yeti`
+`amelia,cerulean, cupid, custom, cyborg, darkly,default, flatly, journal, lumen, paper, readable, sandstone, simplex, slate, spacelab, superhero, united & yeti`

 If you want to compile all the themes you can type the command:
 `grunt swatch`